Sayid Abdulloh Nuri: Murder allegations

-On 12 September 2003 the website of Khovar Information Agency news reported that Nuri ordered assassination of Sobirjon Begajanov, chairman of the Jabor Rasul District of Soghd Province.
+On 12 September 2003 the website of Khovar Information Agency news reported that Nuri ordered assassination of Sobirjon Begajanov, chairman of the Jabor Rasul District of the Sughd Region.
 Officials for Khovar said they never approved the article and police never filed charges against Nuri.
 Nuri said, "I believe the name of the [Khovar] correspondent is fictitious, and he does not exist.
 That this material was offered by security services about me, the person who convinced 100,000 heavy military opposition groups to lay down arms.
 I would never [order Begajanov's murder]."
 IRP member Shams Sayedov called the report a "provocation connected with the forthcoming elections.

 Funeral

-Nuri's funeral took place in Dushanbe, Tajikistan with thousands in attendance.
+Nuri's funeral took place in Dushanbe, Tajikistan, with thousands in attendance.
 IRP Deputy Chairman Muhiddin Kabiri called Nuri an "irreplaceable personality.
 He led his own school [of thought] in Tajikistan and in the region, which consisted of creating peace, unity, and forgiveness and forgetting [grievances].
 The community of Tajikistan did not have this before -- the country had not experienced this sort of thing before.
 But it showed that Islam is a peace-loving and forgiving religion, and I hope that this is his legacy in Tajikistan."
 Dodajon Ataullo, editor-in-chief of Charoghi Ruz newspaper, "His death is very heavy on me, very painful for me.
 During his illness, I was always with him [in spirit].
 I remember his face, his features, his soulful eyes.
 I recognize him not only as one of the biggest politicians, but [also] as one of the major personalities and most beloved figures in Tajikistan's history in the 20th century.
 That is how I view him."
 Mahmadsaid Ubaidulloyev, Chairman of the Tajik Parliament, said, "His personal qualities and political charisma raised his authority among the citizens of Tajikistan and the members of the Islamic Renaissance Party.
 The president of the republic highly values [Nuri's] role, his activities, and appreciates and calls attention to his deeds.
 Today we say goodbye to a famous politician, and we respect his role in establishing peace and unity in Tajikistan.
 We remember his great and historic part and his spiritual deeds."